jsfpdn/jsfpdn.github.io/content/posts/yatlc.md

 > \* There's no such things as statement in yatl -- everything is designed as an expression, control-flow
 > statements are expressions of type `unit`.
 This makes these "special expressions" assignable to variables of type unit,
 > but since unit does not hold any value, those variables and assignments are not emitted to LLVM IR.
+> This is why the language is [expression-oriented](https://en.wikipedia.org/wiki/Expression-oriented_programming_language).

 ## The Compiler Experience